WELCOME TO HUMANITIES

 Gaining knowledge about God's gift of water on our pilgrimage 2020

-Year 3 and year 4 finding out about George Mallinson, a Linthwaite Mill owner who championed a better living for his workers between 1850 and 1900
+Year Three and Four finding out about George Mallinson, a Linthwaite Mill owner who championed a better living for his workers between 1850 and 1900

 The importance of sharing with others through a Harvest Festival collection